 Based on Tim Winton’s Miles Franklin Award-winning novel, Dirt Music is a compelling romantic drama set against the magnificent backdrop of the remote Australian West.
 Georgie (Kelly Macdonald) begins an intense affair with handsome former musician Lu Fox (Garrett Hedlund), unaware that her partner Jim (David Wenham), the local lobster baron, has a shared history with the Fox family involving a tragic event…

-Director Gregor Jordan (Two Hands, Ned Kelly) talks with STACK about the challenges in adapting Winton’s epic novel to the screen.
+Director Gregor Jordan (Two Hands, Ned Kelly) talks with STACK about the challenge of adapting Winton’s epic tale to the screen.

 Dirt Music has been described as a “long gestating project” – why has it taken so long to bring Tim Winton’s book to the screen, and how did it end up with you?